rogerioagjr/rogerioagjr.github.io/_publications/2009-10-01-paper-title-number-1.md

 title: "Text-image Alignment for Diffusion-based Perception"
 collection: publications
 permalink: /publication/20023-09-29-tadp
-excerpt: 'We use automatically generated captions to improve the text-image aligment of a diffusion backbone in downstream visual tasks such as semantic segmentation, depth estimation and object detection.
+excerpt: 'We use automatically generated captions to improve the text-image alignment of a diffusion backbone in downstream visual tasks such as semantic segmentation, depth estimation and object detection.
 Our method also achieves improves the SOTA in both single-domain and cross-domain tasks.'